Raigos/cine-stack/docs/COMMENTS.md

 - I added the light and dark theme because I was looking into it the day before I received the test task and wanted to try it out
 - After the setup is done, I will continue working on the wrapper
+- After re-reading the task, I will not be using graphQL since the task explicitly says "Rest api service based on node", using it might show initiative but it can also show that I don't follow instructions carefully.
+Better be cautious
+- After that, I will go through the nest.js documentation to refreshen my memory
+- I think I finished with the wrapper next up the client

 ## Project Structure